Skip to main content

 The basin sits near the meeting of three major plates.
 The Anatolian plate is being squeezed westward.
 The Arabian plate is pressing north.
 The African plate, which underlies the southern and eastern basin, is moving north and subducting beneath the Anatolian margin along the Cyprus arc.
 This is not exotic geology.
 The northward push of Africa into Eurasia is the same engine that built the Alps and that keeps the eastern Mediterranean seismically restless.
 A convergent margin of this kind is exactly the sort of place where the seafloor can rise or fall over geological time as crust is loaded, faulted, and dragged down at the subduction front.

 On the expedition's account, this setting provides the subsidence mechanism the revelation needs.
 Bates describes the African plate carrying the proposed garden site down from an elevation once higher than the land of Syria to roughly one mile below present sea level.
-That specific figure and that specific reconstruction are the expedition's interpretation, not an independently established fact, and they should be read as a hypothesis about how the documented plate motions could have lowered a once-emergent block.
-What can be said with more confidence, from the general geology, is that a downgoing African margin beneath an overriding plate is a credible place to look for long-term subsidence of formerly higher ground.
+That specific figure and that specific reconstruction are the expedition's interpretation, not an independently established fact, and they should be read as a hypothesis about how the documented plate motions could have lowered a block that once stood higher.
+What can be said with more confidence, from the general geology, is that a downgoing African margin beneath an overriding plate is a credible place to look for the long term subsidence of ground that formerly stood higher.

 Two further facts bear on whether evidence could survive.
-First, the post-glacial rise in sea level.
+First, the rise in sea level after the last ice age.
 At the Last Glacial Maximum, around twenty thousand years ago, global sea level stood well over one hundred meters lower than today, and large stretches of continental shelf around the entire Mediterranean were dry land that later drowned as the ice sheets melted.
-Submerged-landscape archaeology is now an established field precisely because so much of the human past lies on drowned coastlines.
+The archaeology of submerged landscapes is now an established field precisely because so much of the human past lies on drowned coastlines.
 The eastern Mediterranean has documented submerged prehistoric sites, and the principle that habitable land in this region went underwater is not in dispute.
-The Urantia chronology places the garden's life well before that rise and its submergence partly overlapping it, so a drowned Edenic landscape is consistent with the broader drowning of the basin's margins, even though the revelation attributes the primary loss to tectonic subsidence rather than to eustatic sea-level rise alone.
+The Urantia chronology places the garden's life well before that rise and its submergence partly overlapping it, so a drowned Edenic landscape is consistent with the broader drowning of the basin's margins, even though the revelation attributes the primary loss to tectonic subsidence rather than to a rise in sea level alone.

 The honest summary of the geology is this.
-The Levantine Basin is a tectonically active, salt-bearing, deeply silted subduction setting in which large-scale subsidence of once-higher ground is plausible and in which the disappearance of evidence is guaranteed.
+The Levantine Basin is a tectonically active, salt rich, deeply silted subduction setting in which subsidence of ground that once stood higher is plausible and in which the disappearance of evidence is guaranteed.
 That is a permissive setting for the revealed claim.
 It is not, by itself, a confirmation of it.

 Plato's Atlantis as an Emended Memory